richTheCreator/Elevated-Trading-LLC/src/pages/products/cbd-full-spectrum-oil/index.md

             dark green to black hue.
 Once added to products it will transfer a brown to green coloration to the finished product.
 Crude is optimal for products that require a low price point where protecting flavor is not a concern.
-    - label: "Recommended use:"
-      items:
-        - item: Gel caps, pain creams, lotion, topicals, and tinctures where the natural flavors of the plant are encouraged.
+We recommend using in gel caps, pain creams, lotion, topicals, and tinctures where the natural flavors of the plant are encouraged.
 ---

 CBD | Full-Spectrum Oil